sandcassociates/knowledge-base/docs/quantities_spreadsheet.md

     ![](../assets/images/station-format.png)

--   If the offset is a negative number in ORD, the offset will be LT (left of the road's centerline) or, if the offset is a positive number in ORD, the offset will be RT (right of the road's centerline).
+    - If the offset is a negative number in ORD, the offset will be LT (left of the road's centerline)
+    - If the offset is a positive number in ORD, the offset will be RT (right of the road's centerline)

 **For seeding shapes:**